A desingularization of Kontsevich's compactification of twisted cubics in $V_5$: Introduction

-In Section \ref{sec:preliminaries}, we review the result of \cite{CHK12} and collect some interesting properties of rational curves in $V_5$.
-Stable sheaves supported on non-reduced curves will be studied in Section \ref{sect:3}.
-It will be proved that stable sheaf $F$ on $V_5$ depends only on its multiplicity of each irreducible component of $\mathrm{Supp}(F)$ (Lemma \ref{typeofdeg1} and Lemma \ref{typeofdeg}).
-Furthermore, we will describe explicitly the parameter space of stable sheaves having a non-reduced support through a local computation (Proposition \ref{triple} and Proposition \ref{blcenter2}).
-In Section \ref{sec:4}, we study the global geometry of the Kontsevich space $\cM(V_5,3)$.
-We will describe the irreducible components $\cM(V_5,3)$ and its intersection part in Proposition \ref{mainprop2}.
-In the last section, we prove Theorem \ref{mainthm} and calculate the intersection Poincar\'e polynomial of $\bM(V_5,3)$ (Corollary \ref{corpoin}). \begin{notation} \begin{itemize} \item Let us denote by $\Gr(k,n)$ the Grassimannian variety parameterizing $k$-dimensional subspaces in a fixed vector space $V$ with $\dim V=n$. \item Let $\PP_{(w_0,w_1,...,w_r)}^r$ be the weighted projective space of dimension $r$ with weight $(w_0,w_1,...,w_r)$. \item We sometimes do not distinguish the moduli point $[x]\in \cM$ and its parameterizing object $x$ when no confusion can arise. \end{itemize} \end{notation}
+In Section \ref{sec:preliminaries}, we review the results of our previous study in \cite{CHK12} and collect some interesting properties of rational curves in $V_5$.
+Stable sheaves supported on non-reduced curves are presented in Section \ref{sect:3}.
+It is proven that stable sheaf $F$ on $V_5$ depends only on its multiplicity for each irreducible component of $\mathrm{Supp}(F)$ (Lemma \ref{typeofdeg1} and Lemma \ref{typeofdeg}).
+Furthermore, we describe explicitly the parameter space of stable sheaves having a non-reduced support via a local computation (Proposition \ref{triple} and Proposition \ref{blcenter2}).
+In Section \ref{sec:4}, we explain the global geometry of the Kontsevich space $\cM(V_5,3)$.
+We describe the irreducible components $\cM(V_5,3)$ and its intersection part in Proposition \ref{mainprop2}.
+In the last section, we prove Theorem \ref{mainthm} and calculate the intersection Poincar\'e polynomial of $\bM(V_5,3)$ (Corollary \ref{corpoin}). \begin{notation} \begin{itemize} \item Let us denote by $\Gr(k,n)$ the Grassimannian variety parameterizing $k$-dimensional subspaces in a fixed vector space $V$ with $\dim V=n$. \item Let $\PP_{(w_0,w_1,...,w_r)}^r$ be the weighted projective space of dimension $r$ with weight $(w_0,w_1,...,w_r)$. \item We sometimes do not distinguish the moduli point $[x]\in \cM$ and the object $x$ parameterized by $[x]$ when no confusion can arise. \item All of the exact sequences and the extension groups are considered in the ambient space but not in the support of relevant sheaves. \end{itemize} \end{notation}